trophyso/docs/README.md

 Notes:
 - The workflow `.github/workflows/translate-on-main.yml` automatically reads locales from `i18n.json` `locale.targets`.
 - Keep `en` as source/default and preserve identical file paths across locales.
+- `--force` should be used only for recovery/backfill scenarios (for example, stale cache or major glossary/brand-voice reset).
+Do not use `--force` in CI; CI should run delta translation based on `i18n.lock`.